hastec-fr/apash/README.md

 APASH_LOG_LEVEL="$APASH_LOG_LEVEL_OFF"
 ```

-If you require to trace what is happening in Apash calls, it looks recommended to increase the log level to trace instead of using "set -x". <br/>
+If you need to trace what is happening during Apash calls, it is recommended to increase the log level to trace, instead of using "set -x". <br/>
 A trace has been put to each entry in and exit in order to keep control on the stack (potentially for @nnotations later).<br/>
 ```bash
 APASH_LOG_LEVEL="$APASH_LOG_LEVEL_TRACE"